 Jodi Feld of Bloomfield Hills agrees.
 Each year, she and her husband leave their kids with the grandparents to take a trip.
 They started when their son was 1, and he’s now 10.

 “I find that my children are more appreciative and, after I return, I am more patient,” she says.
 “I think it also gives my kids a sense of independence and security to know they can be away from us and still feel safe, loved and cared for.”

 How to ease the worry

-In addition to leaving extremely detailed lists for caregivers, these traveling moms offered some suggestions to make childless solo vacations successful and stress-free for everyone.
+In addition to leaving extremely detailed lists for caregivers, these traveling moms offered some suggestions to make childless solo vacations for parents successful and stress-free for everyone.
 Their tips included enlisting the help of nearby family and friends to ease the load of the primary caregiver by scheduling play dates and pre-arranging carpools.

 They also suggested preparing your children for your departure by talking about all the fun they are going to have while mom and dad are gone.
 Making a calendar also helps, so kids can check off the number of days until your departure as well as when you will return home.
 And most importantly – at least from your child’s perspective – be sure to come home with a few souvenirs.